-On Thursday evening, members of the public, artists and guest speakers gathered at Islington Hall for the launch of Salford’s Culture and Place Partnership.
+Members of the public, artists and guest speakers gathered at Islington Mill last Thursday for the launch of Salford’s Culture and Place Partnership.

-This talk was the first of many as organisations such as University of Salford and The Lowry spoke about their plans and visions to capture Salford’s cultural and historic identity.
+This talk was the first of many as organisations such as University of Salford and The Lowry share and develop their plans and visions to capture Salford’s cultural and historic identity.

-Saire Mairs Lee, Head of Partnership, said: “So today we launched both the new strategy for culture, creativity and place in the city as well as the partnership that’s leading that strategy which is Salford’s Culture and Place Partnership.”
+Head of partnership Sarie Mairs Slee said: “So today we launched both the new strategy for culture, creativity and place in the city as well as the partnership that’s leading that strategy which is Salford’s Culture and Place Partnership.”

 She explained that this partnership is led by anchor institutions including Arts Council England, Salford City Council, The Lowry, University of Salford and also artist-led organisations like Walk the Plank, calling it a “collaborative vision for the city”.

-This includes: place-making, animating the city, destination Salford and people at the centre of everything.
+The plan includes: place-making, animating the city, destination Salford and putting people at the centre of everything.

-This began in 2017 when an agreement (Memorandum of Understanding) was signed between Salford City Council, University of Salford and Arts Council England.
+The process began in 2017 when an agreement was signed between Salford City Council, University of Salford and Arts Council England.